MultisampledNight/flow/src/doc/manual.typ

 == Template

-The `#show: template` you usually put at the top of your file is already functional without any further configuration.
+The `#show: note` you usually put at the top of your file is already functional without any further configuration.
 However, sometimes one _does_ want further configuration.
 Hence, the following